 Robert Parker rated this wine 97 points and I agree for the most part.
 I would personally rate it 95-97 pts.
 It is a fantastic wine with power, elegance, and balance and it is still super young.
 What I love about this wine is its value.
 It Retails at $150 and is very hard to find. $150 a value for a bottle of wine?
 YES!
 We all look for wines that over deliver for price, well, that goes for expensive wines too.
 I enjoyed this wine immensely more than the 2014 Opus One I tired the previous day which has a $300 price tag.
 I liked it better than Epitome, the very high end blend from Pine Ridge which I had the same day and was also amazing with cost around $250.It was right on par with Stags Leap’s Wine Cellars Famous Cask 23 Cabernet Sauvignon I had the previous day which cost close to $300 and is also a new favorite.
 If fact in my opinion the quality of this wine is on par with single vineyard offerings from Paul Hobbs and Schrader which typically command around $300 or more a bottle.
 So Yes, at $150 this is a value!

 Credit for ‘The Bard’ being such an exceptional wine for the price can be given to Internationally Renowned Winemaker Benoit Touquette who is considered to be one of the top winemakers in the world.
 He joined Realm Cellars in 2011.
-Shared credit of course goes to founder Juan Mercado for having the foresight to buying and sourcing such incredible fruit from incredible vineyards.
+Shared credit of course goes to founder Juan Mercado for having the foresight to buy and source such incredible fruit from outstanding vineyards.
 The last three vintages of ‘The Bard’ have received at least 95 point scores from Robert Parker with the 2013 getting a perfect 100 pts.

 I have had a chance to purchase a few bottles online as the wine was already completely sold out at the winery.
 There are still some bottles online and I suggest you pounce on them as they are highly collectable, age worthy, a solid investment, and freaking delicious!